Beakerboy/VBA_Tokenizer/README.md

 # VBA_Tokenizer
-A PHP project to tokenize VBA files
+A PHP project to tokenize VBA files.
+Copy the files to PHP-CodeSniffer, go to the VBA source directory and type:
+`phpcs --extensions=cls/vba,bas/vba --standard=VBA .`